 The IRC was once home to over 400,000 35mm slides used for classroom teaching.
 Over the last 20 years most of the slides have been removed during our transition to digital teaching and collection building.
 We still maintain a small collection of archival slides, primarily original photography by and from our department’s scholars and their colleagues.
 Over time these slides are being systematically documented, digitized and shared online.

 The IRC staff are the primary campus resource for image research and use.
-The main gateway to instructional and research media is the Artstor Digital Library , with over 2.5 million images.
-After clicking the Artstor Digital Library link, off-campus access is available through either Your Account (aka your Artstor account; if you do not currently have an Artstor account, you can create one here ) or Your Institution (to log in with your UCSB net id and password).
+The main gateway to instructional and research media is the Artstor Digital Library , with over 2 million images.
+After clicking the Artstor Digital Library link, click Log in to Artstor and off-campus access is available through Log in through your Institution (as University of California, Santa Barbara) with your UCSB NetID and password.
 Artstor holdings include materials of value to many disciplines.
-UCSB recently acquired access to JSTOR Forum , software which supports digital media management, and sharing via Artstor and other platforms.
-Please reach out to the IRC staff if you are interested in learning more about Artstor or JSTOR Forum.
+Note that the Artstor website will be retired next year on August 1, 2024, but all of Artstor's licensed content, images contributed by UCSB's IRC and Library, key resources, and functionality are moving to JSTOR .
+UCSB also licenses JSTOR Forum , software which supports digital media management, and sharing via JSTOR and other platforms.
+Please reach out to the IRC staff if you are interested in learning more about Artstor, JSTOR, or JSTOR Forum.

 Training, Demonstrations and Workshops